brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 - Machine/Deep learning (more complex stats!)
 - Python libraries to change from the R routine

-# Project draft: Brainhack Learning Unicorn Project
+# Project draft: Brain Learning Unicorn Project

 ## Summary

-There is no clear idea for this project yet.
+Can a model predict if an individual is carrier of a pathogenic genetic variant based on Brain imagery derived data?
-The ideal will be to play with multimodal data (derived anatomical MRI data, genetic, other clinical data) in the aim to learn how to apply deep learning models.
+This project aims to feed a model with brains to predict if an individual is carrier of a pathogenic genetic variant (meaning that the DNA alteration is deleterious and formally associated to neurodevelopmental disorders and other psychiatric disorders).
-The hypothesis will be basic, the focus will be on the best machine learning model for the multimodal data.
+The hypothesis is not based on strong assumptions, the focus will be on learning hoe to apply machine learning model for multimodal dataset (derived anatomical MRI data, genetic, other clinical data).

 ## Background